 What Do You Know?

-You probably already know a little something about the topic you chose, but it's important to find out more in order to write an intelligent research paper and/or make a good argument.
+You probably already know a little something about this author and literary work, but it's important to find out more in order to write an intelligent research paper.

 - What do I know?